 You paid your money, walked in amongst like-minded people such as yourself, listened to an inspiring speech from someone who’d “made it” and then, walked out with a handful of books, tapes, CDs and DVDs … then what happened?

 What happened is that you barely cracked the self-help workbook, listened to half of the CD and used the DVD case to prop up the bookshelf in your bedroom!
 That’s because the instructor had no chance of breaking through that protective wall that’s been built up by your unconscious mind for years and years, or for decades and decades, in fact.

 One two-hour conference, one rousing speech, a few minutes of inspirational quotes aren’t going to be able to infiltrate the control held by your unconscious mind; nope, that’s a job that only YOU can pull off!

 The minute you tried to be happier, think more positively, eat more healthily, or simply live better – the very moment you tried to change – your subconscious mind sensed that change was in the air and started whispering lots of subtle scary thoughts in an effort to keep you ‘safe’ and well within your comfort zone, as far away as possible from the unknown.

-Master Yoda said it best, when young Luke Skywalker was failing to use the force; Yoda said, “Do or do not… there is no try”.
-The minute you tried implementing some of that change, your unconscious began whispering in your ear, telling you the effort wasn’t worth it, that the CD was hooey, that the instructor didn’t know what he was talking about.
-He made you feel uncomfortable, that you don’t need to change – you just need to keep the status quo.
+Master Yoda said it best.
+When young Luke Skywalker was failing to use the force; Yoda said, “Do or do not… there is no try”.
+The minute you tried implementing some of that change, your unconscious began whispering in your ear.
+It tells you the effort wasn’t worth it, that the CD was hooey, that the instructor didn’t know what he was talking about, he made you feel uncomfortable, that you don’t need to change – you just need to keep the status quo.